Skip to content

 • Lexical Reservation: The Orchestrator enforces a permanent 1-2GB margin for the system's Native Lexicon (a sub-2B parameter model), ensuring the "Brain Stem" remains resident and operational during all swaps.

-4. Swarm Lease Management
+3. Swarm Lease Management

 To protect the local Magus from resource exhaustion by the Legion (42), the Orchestrator implements Workload Tiering:

 • The Lease: Incoming peer requests are granted a temporary hardware lease.
+The Orchestrator marks the active Coven as "Leased" while the swarm task runs.

-5. Watchdog and Recovery
+4. Watchdog and Recovery

-The Orchestrator maintains a "Watchdog" for every active rune.
+The Orchestrator maintains a "Watchdog" for every active container service.
 If a hardware state fails to manifest after three attempts or if a model enters an infinite loop consuming VRAM beyond its quota (as reported by The Oculus (29)), the Orchestrator issues a hard reset and alerts the Magus via the interface.

 Consequences